Escola de pós-graduação em Ciências da Saúde da Sociedade Beneficente Israelita Brasileira do Hospital Albert Einstein, SP, Brazil

 The present study was submitted and approved by the research ethics council of the Hospital Israelita Albert Einstein and by the Municipal Health Department of the city of São Paulo.
 It was a localized quality improvement project with no potential harm to patients.

-The meetings with each MWTs were held once a week in the first two months and every two weeks during the following months to elaborate the DDs.
+Cycle 1 PDSA: The meetings with each MWTs were held once a week in the first two months and every two weeks during the following months to elaborate the DDs.
 Once the DDs were completed, the MWT met every eight weeks to monitor the implementation process.
 In this first cycle, the research group tested the routine care of 3 septic patients in real time between the ICU, pharmacy, diagnostic image and laboratory.
 It was shown that monitoring of these cases should be increased by 50% to be fully effective.
 The feedback received after this initial testing process allowed us to create the cause and effect diagram of sepsis lethality in the hospital.

-In order to increase the awareness towards the diagnostic criteria and initial recognition of sepsis, the team worked with the front-line staff several "suspected sepsis" drafts including the process of decision making and algorithms allocation for septic patients as well as the prescription according to the SMPS.
-This procedure facilitated the collection of quality indicators related to compliance with the SSC 3 and 6 h care bundles.
+Cycle 2 PDSA: In order to increase the awareness towards the diagnostic criteria and initial recognition of sepsis, the team worked with the front-line staff several "suspected sepsis" drafts including the process of decision making and algorithms allocation for septic patients as well as the prescription according to the SMPS.
+This procedure facilitated the collection of quality indicators related to compliance with the SSC 3 and 6 hours care bundles.
 The team stated that these instruments achieved the objectives of fast identification and offering a quick guide for the diagnosis and treatment of sepsis-suspected patients in a safe and organized way.
-Such a protocol allows rational treatment of such patients and increased compliance by 70% to the SSC first 3 h care bundle.
+Such a protocol allows rational treatment of such patients and increased compliance by 70% to the SSC first 3 hours care bundle.

 The study's quantitative results will be available by the end of 2017.